peter.bike

 Bayshore station has two side platforms.

 The northbound platform is at street level, accessible without a ramp or elevator from the street.
-Accessing the northbound platform requires crossing a single side track used infrequently by freight.
+Accessing the northbound platform requires crossing a single track used infrequently by freight.

 The southbound platform is only accessible via a bridge over the tracks.
 Each side of the bridge is accessible via a single elevator.